Chapter 8: Watching Ostrowski

 He puts the truck in drive and pulls away from the curb.

-Three forty-seven AM.
-Red clock.
-Rook standing in the middle of the room, that low chest vibration he’d first heard after the fire dream — not a growl, not a whine.
+Rook was standing in the middle of the room, that low chest vibration he’d first heard after the fire dream.
 A warning from somewhere deeper than training.

 He sat on the edge of the bed.
-His hands were steady.
-His hands were always steady now and that was the thing he could not stop thinking about.
+His hands were still.
+His hands were always still now and that was the thing he could not stop thinking about.

 924 Eager Street.

 Burned into the back of his skull like a brand.
-Every detail — the parapet gap, the blocked fire escape, the painted-over standpipe, the front door propped open.
 The building read from the inside out by a man who knew exactly how to unmake it.

 The motel lobby smelled like burnt coffee and carpet cleaner.
 Maren stood at the counter pouring herself a cup she wouldn’t drink while Hank sat in one of the two vinyl chairs by the window, forearms on his knees, telling her about 924 Eager Street.